Cameron Hughes (ice hockey): Playing career

 Hughes played for the Wisconsin Badgers at the University of Wisconsin from 2014 to 2018.
 There, he majored in agricultural and applied economics/agricultural business management.
 The Badgers had a disappointing 2014–15 season and began the year with the second-worst record amongst the 59 schools competing in NCAA Division I. As a result, during the winter break, Hughes debated joining the Broncos in the WHL instead of returning to college.
 However, he returned to the University of Wisconsin and finished the season with three goals and 10 assists for 13 points through 34 games.
 Following his freshman season, Hughes was ranked 196th overall amongst North American skaters by the NHL Central Scouting Bureau.
 He was eventually drafted 165th overall by the Boston Bruins in the 2015 NHL entry draft.
 After attending their development camp, Hughes returned to Wisconsin for his sophomore season.

 During the offseason following his sophomore season, Hughes participated in the Bruins' 2016 Development Camp.
 Upon returning to the Badgers, Hughes tallied a 12-game point streak which tied the programs longest streak record.
 At the conclusion of his junior season, Hughes had tallied a team-high seven goals and 25 assists, earning him the teams' Fenton Kelsey Jr.-Mike Richter Most Competitive Award.
 He was also appointed team captain for the 2017–18 season.

 Prior to returning for his senior season, Hughes underwent shoulder surgery during the offseason and spent the first three weeks participating in limited team practices.
 On March 10, 2018, Hughes concluded his collegiate career by signing an entry-level contract with the Boston Bruins.

 Professional

-Hughes made his NHL debut with the on November 4, 2019, during a game against the Pittsburgh Penguins as a replacement for fourth-liner David Backes.
+Hughes made his NHL debut with the Boston Bruins on November 4, 2019, during a game against the Pittsburgh Penguins as a replacement for fourth-liner David Backes.

 On July 7, 2021, Hughes signed a one-year, two-way contract extension to remain with the Bruins organization.

 As a free agent from the Bruins after parts of five seasons, Hughes signed a two-year, two-way contract with the Seattle Kraken on July 13, 2022.

 Hughes scored the first ever goal at the Coachella Valley Firebirds' home arena, Acrisure Arena, on December 18, 2022.
 Hughes would also be part of a Firebirds team that made it to the Calder Cup final in their inaugural season, before they fell to the Hershey Bears in seven games.

 On July 1, 2024, Hughes signed as a free agent to a one-year, two-way contract with the Dallas Stars for the season.